List of Terminator: The Sarah Connor Chronicles characters: Peter Silberman, Ph.D.

-As seen in The Terminator, Terminator 2: Judgment Day, Terminator 3: Rise of the Machines and Terminator: The Sarah Connor Chronicles, Peter Silberman, Ph.D., is a criminal psychologist with the state of California who sometimes did work with the Los Angeles Police Department.
+Previously seen in the films The Terminator, Terminator 2: Judgment Day, and Terminator 3: Rise of the Machines, Peter Silberman, Ph.D., is a criminal psychologist with the state of California who sometimes did work with the Los Angeles Police Department.

 In the television show, Peter Silberman first appears in "The Demon Hand", portrayed by Bruce Davison, and maintains the continuity from Terminator 2: Judgment Day, being the Chief Psychologist who treated Sarah Connor while she was institutionalized at Pescadero State Hospital.
 Dr. Silberman later came to believe in Sarah's tale of apocalypse coming.
-Following Sarah Connor's escape, Doctor Silberman entered into retirement along with the majority of the Pescadero staff.
+Following Sarah's escape, Doctor Silberman entered into retirement along with the majority of the Pescadero staff.
 He has become a recluse and has purchased land among the mountains.
 In his solitude he gardens and works on a book about his experiences as a psychologist.
-While being interviewed by FBI Agent James Ellison in reference to Sarah Connor, Doctor Silberman drugs and takes him hostage, as he believes him to be a new model Terminator Infiltrator sent to find Sarah Connor.
+While being interviewed by FBI Agent James Ellison in reference to Sarah Connor, Doctor Silberman drugs and takes him hostage, as he believes him to be a new model Terminator infiltrator sent to find Sarah.
 After injuring Ellison in a series of tests to confirm him as a human, Ellison shares with him that he has brought the hand of a Terminator with him as evidence (which Silberman refers to as The Hand of God).
-To protect Sarah Connor, Silberman sets his home on fire with Ellison still inside and is going to leave with the artifact when Sarah Connor arrives.
+To protect Sarah, Silberman sets his home on fire with Ellison still inside and plans to leave with the artifact until Sarah arrives.
 He apologizes for doubting her, just before she knocks him unconscious (to ensure his safety) and takes the hand.

-Following Sarah's departure, Agent Ellison wakes Silberman demanding the hand, with Silberman revealing to him that Sarah Connor took it.
-Ellison arrests the Doctor and he is incarcerated at the same psychiatric hospital he once ran: the very same cell that once held Sarah Connor.
+Following Sarah's departure, Ellison wakes Silberman demanding the hand, with Silberman revealing to him that Sarah took it.
+Ellison arrests the doctor and he is incarcerated at the same psychiatric hospital he once ran, in the same cell that once held Sarah.